JasmeetSinghBali/JSentrix/nuances/DEV.md

 As the agent analyzes the stream, it detects notable events (e.g., fraud).

-For each event, the agent sends an update back to the MCP server or directly to a notification endpoint.
+For each event, the agent sends an update back to the MCP server or directly to a notification endpoint. reff: https://python.langchain.com/docs/tutorials/agents/#streaming-messages

 Real-Time UI Update: